vendia/blog/posts/2021-02-03-welcome-to-developer-preview.md

 safety workers, and pet owners, Vendia Share enables Best Friends to help ensure that all pets get home safely.

-_Angie Embree, CIO, Best Friends Animal Society says: “Ending the killing in US animal shelters by the end of 2025 is our goal at Best Friends Animal Society and we deliver lifesaving companion animal programs in partnership with more than 2,500 animal welfare groups across the country.
+_Angie Embree, CIO, Best Friends Animal Society says: "Ending the killing in US animal shelters by the end of 2025 is our goal at Best Friends Animal Society and we deliver lifesaving companion animal programs in partnership with more than 2,500 animal welfare groups across the country.
 We have helped reduce the